 When we begin to understand that there is a much bigger picture at work, we can more easily extend to each human being who has chosen to experience this quite difficult earth plane, a large amount of respect and honor.
 We can give them a wide berth to journey as they are called, knowing that no matter what their circumstances, or how they appear, there is more going on than meets the human eye.
 When we look at others, we can know that they are incredibly powerful to choose and change and evolve their journey at every moment.

 Judging is a peculiarly human thing to do--it does not exist in any other dimension.
 We will drop our judgments the minute we drop our physical body.
-But while we are here, we can learn from our judgments and keep them under supervision.
+But while we are here, we can keep our judgments under supervision.
 Judgment unsupervised entangles our spirit and leaves us living lives trapped by the conditioning of society.
 Examining our own judgments will give us clues as to what that conditioning is, how it works, and the assumptions upon which we and our society run.
 Which assumptions are we ready to change?
 How do we wish to evolve ourselves and our society?
 When we drop our end of the judgment rope, we are learning to be responsible with our energy, and we free ourselves to move in creative and productive directions that truly enhance our lives and bring us joy.